ingresso-group/slate/source/includes/_events.md

 to date - please contact us instead to discuss options api@ingresso.co.uk.
 Cost ranges are only ever returned as part of a parent object (such as event).

-<aside class="warning"> Cost ranges (and avail details) are not guaranteed to be
+<aside class="notice"> Cost ranges (and avail details) are not guaranteed to be
-present (nor accurate) so you should design your application with this in mind, for example by still displaying a performance even if it is missing a from price.  </aside>
+present (nor accurate) so you should design your application with this in mind, for example by still displaying events even if they are missing a from price.</aside>

 ### Request